_______________

 Identification:

-cream lined with brown and tipped with white.
+branchia are lined with brown and tipped with white while the

 paliensis